 There have been many nights that this Instant Pot Chili Recipe is literally saving my family.
 Without this chili recipe, they would be eating sandwiches for dinner again.
 Perfectly delicious, this chili will be loved by everyone in your family.
 Plus, it’s a great way to add some delicious vegetables without your kids taking note.

 This delicious chili recipe is perfect for a fall or winter dinner and can be made in either an instant pot or slow cooker.
-Try this Instant Pot Chili Recipe that is quick to make, loaded with veggies and perfect with homemade cornbread or tortilla chips.
+Try this Instant Pot Chili Recipe that is quick to make, loaded with veggies and perfect with homemade cornbread.
+And maybe offer these no-bake almond butter cookie bites for dessert.